Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 - Tu parles d'un boutton mais tu ne montres pas comment le cabler
 ```

-`!!!
-OK POINT FIX DOC AFTER ONLY !!!`

 You can use the following schematic to connect the push button to the PICO.
+It will be helpful to reset the pico board.

 ![](_media/schematic_push_button.png)

-You can refer to the pinout bellow to see where is the RUN PIN on the PICO.
+You can refer to the pinout below to see where is the RUN PIN on the PICO.

-In this example, we will control two digital inputs and outputs, the GPIO 0 and GPIO 1.
-There will be connected together.
+In this example, we will control two digital inputs and outputs, GPIO 0 and GPIO 1.
+There will be connected.

-The GPIO 0 will be set as a output and the GPIO 1 as a input.
+The GPIO 0 will be set as the output and the GPIO 1 as the input.

 To do this, you can do the schematic the following schematic to control one IO:

 ![](_media/schematic_control.png)